johnjaller/canvas-project/README.md

 | Eraser width           | Adjustable eraser size
 | Undo                   | Cancel the last action
 | Redo                   | Reverse the undo
+| Fill Bucket            | Change colour of existing objects on the canvas
+| Sticker                | A choice of 4 emojis
 | Zoom in                | Zoom in makes canvas objects bigger
 | Zoom out               | Zoom out makes canvas objects smaller
 | Export Canvas          | Download canvas as JPEG image
+| Import Image           | Upload image to the canvas
 | Fill color             | Changes the color of the filling of objects
 | Stroke color           | Changes the color of outline of objects